• twitter-icon

 Audit Provisions Under GST

 However, in a complex indirect tax system like GST self-assessments are not error-free.
-To ensure a smoother and robust taxation system, the GST has provisions for audits.
+To ensure a smoother and more robust taxation system, the GST has provisions for audits.
 Audits help in ensuring efficient compliance in the light of the complex as well as manifold GST provisions, rules & regulations as well as curb wilful discrepancies.

 Types of Audit Provisions under GST